Skip to main content

 Casualty insurance rates remained flat.

-• Rates in India, the UAE, and South Africa were stable, while Saudi Arabia experienced rates from flat to decreases of 5%.
+• Rates were stable in India, the UAE, and South Africa; Saudi Arabia experienced decreases up to 5%.

-• US-based exposures significantly influenced insurer appetite and capacity deployment in the region.
+• US casualty exposures significantly influenced appetite and capacity deployment in the region.

-• The introduction of new capacity, particularly in reinsurance, contributed to a competitive environment.
+• The introduction of new capacity, particularly in reinsurance, fostered competition.

 Financial and professional lines rates decline, vary regionally

-• Directors and officers (D&O) liability rates varied across the region: India remained flat, South Africa saw increases of 5% to 10%, and UAE and Saudi Arabia experienced decreases of 20% to 25%.
+• Directors and officers (D&O) liability insurance rates varied by region – India remained flat, South Africa saw increases of 0% to 5%, and the Middle East (UAE and Saudi Arabia) experienced decreases of 15% to 20%.

-• Financial institutions (FI) in the Middle East saw rate reductions of 10% to 15%, supported by increased capacity from London and Dubai.
-In India, FI rates remained stable, with insurers reducing capacity or deploying lower limits.
+• Financial institutions (FI) in the Middle East saw rate reductions ranging from 10% to 15%, supported by increased capacity from London and Dubai; FI rates in India remained stable with reduced capacity or lower limits.

-• The professional indemnity (PI) market in India remained stable, South Africa experienced increases of 5% to 10%, and the Middle East experienced decreases of 15% to 20%.
+• The professional indemnity (PI) market in India remained stable; South Africa and the Middle East experienced decreases of 5% to 10%.

 Cyber insurance rates decline as capacity increases

-• There was also an influx of new capacity, particularly in excess and primary layers.
+• There was an influx of new capacity, particularly in excess and primary layers.

-• In the Middle East, increased capacity was driven by new entrants, competition among insurers, and aggressive pricing.
-Insurers in India and South Africa were more cautious.
+• In the Middle East, increased capacity was driven by new entrants, greater competition among insurers, and pricing movements; in India and Africa, insurers appeared cautious.

 Our rates reflect the segment mix of Marsh’s client portfolio.